alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 ### BitBar C# project example running client-side

 Running the tests from your machine offers better control over the environment.
-The only thing we need to set up is the connectivity between the **devices from the cloud**, **the AltDriver** (from test scripts) and **the AltServer module** from the AltTester Desktop app.
+The only thing we need to set up is the connectivity between the **devices from the cloud**, **the AltDriver** (from test scripts) and **the AltServer module** from the AltTester® Desktop app.

 <!-- To update the link for the blog article -->
 For more details check [this article](https://insert-article-link-here/) from our Blog.